BVLC/caffe/docs/tutorial/solver.md

 ---
 layout: default
 ---
-# Solver Optimization
+# Solver

 The solver orchestrates model optimization by coordinating the network's forward inference and backward gradients to form parameter updates that attempt to improve the loss.
-The responsibilities of learning are divided between the solver for overseeing the optimization and generating parameter updates and the network for yielding loss and gradients.
+The responsibilities of learning are divided between the Solver for overseeing the optimization and generating parameter updates and the Net for yielding loss and gradients.

 The Caffe solvers are Stochastic Gradient Descent (SGD), Adaptive Gradient (ADAGRAD), and Nesterov's Accelerated Gradient (NAG).